Finnish parliament will debate next year leaving euro zone

 Finland remains officially to eurozone membership.

-“Finland is committed as a member of Economic and Monetary Union to promote the stability of the euro area,” the governing coalition says in its government program.
+“Finland is committed as a member of Economic and Monetary Union to promote the stability of the euro area,” the governing coalition says in its government programme.

 However, some economists support the idea of ‘Fixit’.